DLFMetadataAssessment/WebsiteDocumentation/entries/contributing-to-site.md

 2. Ensure your fork and local copy are in sync with the original repository by:

-	- Opening your browser and navigating to the folder on your computer containing your project.
+	- Opening your browser and navigating to the folder on your computer containing your local repository.

 	- Typing and entering ```git fetch upstream``` into the command line interface tool (to fetch content from the original repository).